 ApplianceAid.com is your resource for appliance repair help and appliance parts.
 We also have appliance purchase help information if your old appliance is just too far gone for fixing, and a wealth of other appliance information.

-The part(s) or condition(s) listed below for the symptom Refrigerator ice maker not working are ordered from most likely to least likely to occur.
+The part(s) or condition(s) listed below for the symptom Washer stops mid cycle are ordered from most likely to least likely to occur.
 Check or test each item, starting with the items at the top of the page.

-The door switch turns off the ice and water dispenser when the refrigerator door is open.
-If the door switch fails, the dispenser will not turn on.
-To determine if the door switch is defective, use a multimeter to test it for continuity.
-If the door switch does not have continuity when activated, replace it.
+The lid switch assembly prevents the washer from spinning when the lid is open.
+If the lid switch assembly fails, the washer may stop mid-cycle.
+To determine if the lid switch assembly is defective, use a multimeter to test each of the lid switches for continuity.
+If a lid switch does not have continuity, replace it.